civicmapper/bard-hydropower/README.md

 # Bard Microydropower Calculator

-A simple map-based application for estimating the power potential of micro-hydropower installations.
+A simple map-based application for estimating the power potential of microhydropower installations.

 ## Software